 Paint Box Garden at NoCo Arts & Cultural District

-The blooming NoCo Arts District in downtown Jeffersonville is getting another gorgeous pop of color with its newest project, The Paint Box Garden, opening on July 10th.
-Envisioned to be both visually stunning and educational, the garden will be planted right between the fabulously colorful water tank and the NoCo Arts Center.
+The blooming NoCo Arts District in downtown Jeffersonville is home to this gorgeous pop of color - The Paint Box Garden.
+Envisioned to be both visually stunning and educational, the garden was planted right between the fabulously colorful water tank and the NoCo Arts Center.
 The garden features a pop of bold primary colors specifically chosen to demonstrate the dyeing process, as well as to teach admirers about primary and secondary colors.

 To get updates or read more about The Paint Box Garden, click here.